dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/REPORTIFIED_RESULTSLIST_FIX_2025_01_19.md

 The `ResultsListSetFocus` automation module executes but **clicks the wrong UI element**.
 The mouse cursor moves to the "Open Worklist" button instead of the search results list, indicating the `SearchResultsList` bookmark is **mapped incorrectly**.

 ### Root Cause
-The `SearchResultsList` KnownControl bookmark in SpyWindow is currently mapped to the "Open Worklist Button" UI element instead of the actual search results list control.
+The `SearchResultsList` KnownControl bookmark in AutomationWindow is currently mapped to the "Open Worklist Button" UI element instead of the actual search results list control.
 This causes the `GetSelectedElement` and `ClickElementAndStay` operations in the `SetFocusSearchResultsList` PACS method to target the wrong element.

 **Evidence**:
 - User reported: "mouse is moved over the open worklist button"